-In response to recent studies which evidence that intensive, repetitive (high dosage) therapy can significantly enhance rehabilitation outcomes, we are able to offer bespoke, tailored packages of goal-focused physiotherapy on an outpatient basis at Hobbs Winchester.
+In response to recent studies which evidence that intensive, repetitive (high dosage) therapy can significantly enhance rehabilitation outcomes, we are able to offer bespoke, tailored packages of goal-focused physiotherapy and speech and language therapy on an outpatient basis at Hobbs Winchester.

 A thorough assessment will determine goals and appropriate frequency (up to 4 hours per day, 5 days per week) and the package will also include a comprehensive discharge booklet with exercises and resources to support ongoing management.
 Please call us at Hobbs Winchester to arrange the assessment, stating it is for an Intensive Rehab Package.

 It's all to do with neuroplasticity: in recent years more has been understood about the incredible ability of the central nervous system (brain and spinal cord) to adapt and form new connections, allowing us to relearn and regain skills which have been lost due to injury or damage.
 In learning any skill, the optimal level of repetition and practice can make the most of the ability of the nervous system to learn and form new connections.
 Following injury to the nervous system, the central nervous system (CNS) reorganises itself, initially at a rapid rate.

 Neurological Rehabilitation helps individuals to relearn movements.
 Crucially, the CNS requires adequate repetitions to get the most benefit from neurological therapy.
 Increasingly, it is recognised that neurotechnology devices can enhance the patient experience of completing a higher number of repetitions in a shorter time period and also be a useful adjunct to hands-on therapy.
 At Hobbs Rehabilitation, we have access to a sizable collection of neurotechnology devices as well as specialist clinicans experienced in their use.